endpointservices/mps3/docs/causal_consistency_checking.md

 ### Casual Consistency Over Multiple Timelines

 Each participant (client) experiences events in an order.
 This is their personal history.
 In a strictly serialized system this history would need to appear to be the same for all participants, but in a causally consistent system particpants can go offline and catch up later.
-The main gaurantee in causal consist systems is that things that "happened before" other things are preserved when replaying history.
+The main gaurantee in causal consist systems is that things that "happened before" other things are preserved when replaying history, e.g. when getting back online.

 So there is not single global history in a causally consistent system, there is an observed history for each client.
-So we can say client A has observes events at `A01 < A02 < A03...`, and client B observes event on its own timeline of steps `B01 < B02 < B03...`.
+So we can say client A observes events at `A01 < A02 < A03...`, and client B observes event on its own timeline of steps `B01 < B02 < B03...`.
 For a system to be causally consistent, there must be a combination of timelines that preserve causal ordering

 ```
 A01 <              < A02 < A03